html5hacks/html5hacks/source/_posts/2012-11-28-elegantly-resize-your-page-with-the-at-viewport-css-declaration.markdown

 Inside the viewport tag, you can set any value that is related to the viewport, specifically that means width, height, max-width, max-height, min-width, and min-height.
 Widths and heights can be set to any of the these values:

-    *auto:  let the user agent determine the best *device width/height: scales to the actual width or height of the device.
+-auto:  let the user agent determine the best
+-device width/height: scales to the actual width or height of the device.
-    *percent/pixel value: specific settings to assume as the screen width or height.
+-percent/pixel value: specific settings to assume as the screen width or height.

 To maximize responsive design, you can use this @-viewport tag along with media queries, and may appear as something like the following: